October 13, 2024 how to grow zinnias in pots

 Short and Compact Varieties

-For small pots or containers on your balcony you’ll want a more compact zinnia variety.
+For smaller pots or containers you’re going to put on your balcony then a small or compact zinnia variety will be the better choice.
 Look for ones labeled as “dwarf” or “miniature.”

-• Thumbelina Zinnia: These stay small, usually about 6 inches tall, but pack a punch with their colorful blooms.
+• Thumbelina Zinnia: These stay small, usually about 6 inches tall, but have wonderfully colorful flowers.

-• Lilliput Zinnia: A slightly taller variety, growing around 18 inches, that produces double blooms.
+• Lilliput Zinnia: These are slightly taller and grow to around 18 inches and has double blooms.

 Taller Varieties for Larger Pots

-• State Fair Zinnia: These can grow up to 3 feet tall and produce large, showy blooms, perfect for filling a large space with color.
+• State Fair Zinnia: Can grow up to 3 feet tall and have large flowers.
+They fill up a bigger space with their color.

 Getting Your Pots and Soil Ready